Back to Earth Initiative

 The Back to Earth Initiative is your chance to be a part of something that benefits everyone.
 By using Council’s green waste collection service correctly, you can help to create useful compost products and reduce the amount of organic waste dumped in landfill.

-The Initiative is a Victorian Government program to encourage the recycling of green waste and reduce the amount currently sent needlessly to landfill.
+The initiative is a Victorian Government program that aims to encourage the recycling of green waste and reduce the amount currently sent needlessly to landfill.

-It is running across 11 councils in the north and west of Melbourne and has been launched to coincide with the opening of a massive, new green waste recycling facility at Bulla.
+Back to Earth is running across 11 councils in the north and west of Melbourne and has been launched to coincide with the opening of a massive, new green waste recycling facility at Bulla.
 The $30 million facility, built and operated by Veolia Environmental Services, is the largest of its kind in Victoria.
-When operating at full capacity Veolia’s state-of-the-art composting plant will be able to process 85,000 tonnes of green waste a year.
+When operating at full capacity, Veolia’s state-of-the-art composting plant will be able to process 85,000 tonnes of green waste a year.

 Household green waste from Melbourne’s north and west will be composted by Veolia in special air-tight, concrete chambers where the temperature, humidity and oxygen is controlled to create natural soil conditioning products such as composts, mulches, blended soils and potting mixes used in landscaping, horticulture and agriculture.